Physical Analogue Kolmogorov-Arnold Networks based on Reconfigurable Nonlinear-Processing Units: Results

 \subsection{System-level hardware comparison with digital neural networks}

 Having established the regression and classification performance of aKANs, we now benchmark an RNPU-based aKAN against a conventional digital tanh-MLP at the system level in terms of energy per inference, silicon area, and latency.
-Because the two approaches rely on fundamentally different computational primitives and design architectures and our goal is not to evaluate a general-purpose implementation, we perform the comparison for a representative nonlinear workload: approximation of $e^{(\sin(\pi x_1) + x_2^2)}$ (Fig. \ref{algorithmic_performance_regression}E).
-We therefore adopt the aKAN and MLP configurations from Fig.~\ref{algorithmic_performance_regression}E and estimate energy, area, and latency for a batch of 1,000 samples based on the hardware components required by these implementations.
+Because the two approaches rely on fundamentally different computational primitives and design architectures and our goal is not to evaluate a general-purpose implementation, we perform the comparison for a representative nonlinear workload: approximation of $e^{(\sin(\pi x_1) + x_2^2)}$ (Fig. \ref{fig:regression_scaling}b).
+We therefore adopt the aKAN and MLP configurations from Fig.~\ref{fig:regression_scaling}b and estimate the energy, area, and latency based on the hardware components required by these implementations.

 We begin by characterizing the response of a single RNPU, which provides the physical basis for the system-level estimates.
 Applying representative input and control biases yields an average power of 50 nW.
-The footprint of an individual RNPU is approximately 1 $\mu$m$^2$, including device area and routing overhead, and the intrinsic inference latency is $\sim$10 ns \cite{Reza2025}.
+The footprint of an individual RNPU is approximately 1 $\mu$m$^2$, including the device area and routing overhead, and the intrinsic inference latency is $\sim$10 ns \cite{Reza2025}.